technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 2/Lab 2 – Managing Sensitive Information Types.md

     to ```https://purview.microsoft.com``` and log in as
     **Patti Fernandez** using the
     username ```PattiF@{TENANTPREFIX}.onmicrosoft.com``` and the User Password
     given on your resources tab.
+If asked, agree to the terms and conditions and select **Get started**.

 2. From the left navigation, select **Solutions** \> **Data Loss Prevention**.